Munich and the Foothills of the Alps

-It’s smart to reserve ahead, particularly for holidays and weekends during peak season (June–Oct — especially in July–Aug, when slots can book up several days in advance).
-Reservations cost €1.80 per person per castle, and must be made online at least two days in advance (no later than 17:00 on the previous day.
-It works best to book online.
-A few hotels can book these tickets for you with enough notice (ask).
-You must pick up reserved tickets an hour before the appointed entry time, as it takes a while to walk up to the castles.
+It's smart to reserve ahead, particularly for holidays and weekends during peak season (June–Oct — especially July–Aug), when slots can book up several days in advance.
+Reservations cost €1.80 per person per castle, and must be made online at least two days in advance (no later than 15:00 local time).
+With enough notice, a few hotels can book tickets for you.
+You must pick up reserved tickets an hour before your appointed entry time, as it takes a while to get up to the castles.

-This family-friendly farm, with 34 rooms, offers rustic elegance and lots of wooden accents.
-Its picturesque meadow setting will turn you into a dandelion-picker, and its proximity to Neuschwanstein will turn you into a hiker — the castle is just an hour’s walk away.
+This family-friendly farm, with 23 rooms and a playground, offers rustic elegance and lots of wooden accents.
+Its picturesque meadow setting will turn you into a dandelion-picker, and its proximity to Neuschwanstein will turn you into a hiker — the castle is about an hour's walk away.

 If Neuschwanstein was the medieval castle dream, Ehrenberg is the medieval castle reality.
 Once the largest fortification in Tirol, its brooding ruins lie about two miles outside Reutte.
-What’s here is actually an “ensemble” of four castles, built to defend against the Bavarians and to bottle up the strategic Via Claudia trade route, which cut through the Alps as it connected Italy and Germany.
-The ruins of Ehrenberg Castle proper, a 13th-century rock pile, provide a super opportunity to let your imagination off its leash.
+What's here is actually an "ensemble" of four castles, built to defend against the Bavarians and to bottle up the strategic Via Claudia trade route, which cut through the Alps as it connected Italy and Germany.
+The romantic 13th-century ruins of Ehrenberg Castle proper provide a super opportunity to let your imagination off its leash.
 Hike up 30 minutes from the parking lot in the valley for a great view from your own private ruins.
 The trail is well-marked and has well-groomed gravel, but it's quite steep, and once you reach the castle itself, you'll want good shoes to scramble over the uneven stairs.